 Message from the Dean:

-Comprised of 18 departments - Biology, Chemistry & Biochemistry, Communication, Communication Disorders and Sciences, Computer and Information Sciences, English, Geosciences, History, Mathematical Sciences, Modern Languages and Literature, Philosophy, Physics, Political Science, Psychology, Sociology, Anthropology, Criminal Justice, and Social Work, Sport Management and Exercise Science, Theatre and Dance, Visual Arts and New Media and the School of Music - the College of Arts and Sciences is at the heart of SUNY Fredonia’s educational mission.
+Comprised of 15 departments - Biology, Chemistry and Biochemistry, Communication, Communication Disorders & Sciences, Computer and Information Sciences, English, Geosciences, History, Mathematical Sciences, World Languages & Cultures, Philosophy, Physics, Politics and International Affairs, Psychology, Sociocultural and Justice Sciences (Sociology, Anthropology, Social Work and Criminal Justice) - the College of Liberal Arts and Sciences is at the heart of Fredonia’s educational mission.
 Our approximately 3,700 students are served by 215 full-time and 154 part-time faculty.
 This group of distinguished scholars, researchers, and artists, are bound together by a commitment to sharing their talents, knowledge, and expertise with their students.

 Students in the College find an environment which promotes active learning.
 We feature many small classes—particularly upper-division classes—and many opportunities for students to work closely with faculty members in laboratory and studio settings.
 At the center of cultural life on campus, arts students have many opportunities to participate in theatre and dance productions, musical events, and art exhibitions.
 Students will find many opportunities to pursue internships and international study.
 Furthermore, we will be breaking ground on a new $60 million Science Building.
 The building is designed to promote active and interdisciplinary approaches to learning.
 It will serve as the cornerstone to our university-wide commitment to placing more emphasis on science education.

 The College of Liberal Arts and Sciences offers students a rich intellectual and cultural environment in which to study, both within and outside the classroom.
 If you would like to know more about the College, I encourage you to contact me or any of the chairs of our academic units.